Live Virtual Concert and Conversation featuring Steve Reich & Amy Sillman

-Bang on a Can, BOMB Magazine, and the Jewish Museum present A Live Virtual Concert and Conversation featuring Steve Reich & Amy Sillman, with performances by Bang on a Can All-Stars David Cossin and Mark Stewart.
+Bang on a Can, BOMB Magazine, and the Jewish Museum presented A Live Virtual Concert and Conversation featuring Steve Reich & Amy Sillman, with performances by Bang on a Can All-Stars David Cossin and Mark Stewart.

 Among the most iconic and well-known composers of his generation, Steve Reich’s music has had a broad influence that continues to inspire music makers across genres, from techno and electronica to rock and roll.
 In the words of The Guardian: “There’s just a handful of living composers who can legitimately claim to have altered the direction of musical history and Steve Reich in one of them.”